ndr-repo/finalResolution/README.md

 # finalResolution

-Hello my friends, I'm happy to introduce finalResolution 0.9!
+Hello everyone, I'm happy to introduce finalResolution 0.9!

 The final beta release of these tools will become publicly available on this portal after the v1.0 rollout.
 If you are reading this before then, I'm happy to have you for testing and look forward to your feedback!